docker/docs/content/desktop/use-desktop/_index.md

 For a more detailed guide about getting started, see [Get started](../../get-started/index.md).

-The **Builds** view, currently in beta, lets you inspect your build history and manage builders.
+The **Builds** view lets you inspect your build history and manage builders.
 By default, it displays a list of all your ongoing and completed builds.
 [Explore builds](builds.md).

 In addition, the Docker Dashboard allows you to: